 The master’s thesis represents the culminating research of the master’s degree program.
 It is a scholarly presentation of original research that is defended as partial fulfillment of requirements for the master’s degree.
-Students should consult the Office of Graduate Studies for instruction regarding how to prepare and format the thesis.
+Students should consult the Office of Graduate Education for instruction regarding how to prepare and format the thesis.

 Program-Level Thesis Proposal Committee